Updated: Dec 22, 2021

 After Jesus was born in Bethlehem of Judea in the days of King Herod, wise men from the east arrived unexpectedly in Jerusalem, saying, “Where is He who has been born King of the Jews?
 For we saw His star in the east and have come to worship Him.”

 I guess there’s a little bit of method to my madness.
-I’ve given you sidebars both on Bethlehem, wise men, a full two-page spread on Herod, and a back page about following stars.
+I’ve covered Bethlehem, wise men, a bunch on Herod, and an ending about following stars.
 About Herod—don’t be confused that Herod literally named everyone in his family “Herod”, so the Herod of Jesus’ trial is this guy’s son.
 And many other Roman officials in the New Testament are also related to this guy, but they go by their "middle" name.

 About the wise men.
 They are literally “magi” (“magoi” plural).
 Whether they are connected with Daniel’s magi is uncertain.
 But they seemed to be here based on astronomical calculations.
 They were looking for a king, which is why they ended up in Jerusalem.
 History has turned them into kings themselves probably because the Old Testament says that kings will worship Jesus (Ps 68, Ps 72, Isa 60).